 The current implementation of SAGE can execute multiple instances of various visualization applications on local or remote rendering clusters and dynamically stream the pixels of the applications to tiled displays so that multiple application windows can be freely moved or resized on the tiled displays.
 Each application exploits SAGE Application Interface Library (SAIL) to stream the output of application.
 Most visualization applications can be easily integrated into SAGE framework by adding a few lines of API code for SAIL.

-Figure 1 shows the current implementation of SAGE running two high-resolution aerial photography applications (left and center), an HD movie (top right) and a live HD camera feed (bottom right).
+Figure 2 shows the current implementation of SAGE running a high-resolution aerial photography application (left), a high-resolution animation (bottom right) and a live HDTV camera feed (top right).

 2.1 Motivation